ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 interface{}
 ```

 An empty interface may hold values of any type.
-(Every type implements at least zero methods.):
+(Every type implements at least zero methods):

 ```go
 var x interface{} = Number{} // literally anything